Codeup-NLP-Project/NLP-Project/README.md

 <a name='acquire'></a>
 ## Acquire Data
 ✓ _Plan_ ➜ 🟢 **Acquire** ➜ ☐ _Prepare_ ➜ ☐ _Explore_ ➜ ☐ _Model_ ➜ ☐ _Deliver_
+> - Our first issue was locating a sufficent number of README destinations to actually parse.
+The solution we devised was to look at person's followers on Github, then add those followers to a list.
+We would also parse up to the first 30 repository desinations from that user.
+Then we would iterate to the next follower and continue until we had around 30,000 repository desinations.
+> - Once we had our destinations, we scraped the README text and all the programming languages and their associated percentages.

 ### Total Missing Values
 > -